tattle-made/Uli/README.md

 # Contributing

-We are currently working wowards the Chrome and Firefox Extension's v0.2.0 Release.
+We are currently working towards the Chrome and Firefox Extension's v0.1.13.
 You can track the project [here](https://github.com/orgs/tattle-made/projects/20/views/3) Find an issue or domain that interests you and reach out to us.